zubaidah-shuayb/dubai-metro-sql-intermediate-analysis/README.md

 CHALLENGE 1:
-* Write a query from scratch that selects the station_name and to_burj_khalifa_km.
+Write a query from scratch that selects the station_name and to_burj_khalifa_km.
 Add a new conditional column called proximity_status that follows these rules:
 If it is less than 10 km from Burj Khalifa, label it 'Very Close'.
 If it is between 10 km and 25 km (inclusive), label it 'Commuter Distance'.
-Anything greater than 25 km should be labeled 'Far Out'.*/
+Anything greater than 25 km should be labeled 'Far Out'.

 SQL:
 SELECT  station_name, to_burj_khalifa_km,